 Common Test Types Applicable for Mobile Application

-Testers need to focus on installation, update and de-installation of the app using the following approaches:
+Testers need to focus on on three key aspects when it comes to mobile app testing: installation, update and de-installation of the app using the following approaches:

-The users of enterprise apps will be required to perform installation tests via a link, or a distribution service such as HockeyApp or App Center.
+The users of enterprise apps will be required to perform installation mobile QA tests via a link, or a distribution service such as HockeyApp or App Center.

 Some operating systems provide the option of installing the application by copying it to a mobile device and installing it from the file.

 Desktop applications such as Apple iTunes (for iOS) or Android App Installer are available for installing apps on the smartphone.
-The tester needs to download the app in this application and use a cable to install it from there to the smartphone.
-Most of these desktop applications also allow de-installation of the app.
+The tester needs to download the app in this application and use a cable to install it from there to the smartphone if they want to perform a thorough mobile app testing process.
+Most of these desktop applications also allow the de-installation of the app.

 Installation can be performed using the following methods: